Open Oct. 29, 2021 – April 3, 2022, Wylie Gallery

 American sailors embrace on the USS New Orleans.

 An advertisement for a Vest Pocket Kodak from Ladies’ Home Journal, August 1917.

-Three British soldiers and a native Egyptian stand on the shoulder of the Great Sphinx in Cairo, Egypt.
+Three British soldiers and a native Egyptian stand on the shoulder of the Great Sphinx in Giza, Egypt.